 The advanced ODL has five magnetic bearings to constrain five degrees of freedom (the OPD controller constrains the other degree of freedom).
 The centralised magnetic bearing controller will run on the same PC as the OPD controller.
-The bearings are located under the cat's eye, as shown in figure 9.

 Fig. 8.
 Active magnetic bearing